Recent from talks

 Linux namespaces

 Namespaces are a feature of the Linux kernel that partition kernel resources such that one set of processes sees one set of resources, while another set of processes sees a different set of resources.
-The feature works by having the same namespace for a set of resources and processes, but those namespaces refer to distinct resources.
-Resources may exist in multiple namespaces.
-Examples of such resources are process IDs, host-names, user IDs, file names, some names associated with network access, and inter-process communication.
+The feature works by assigning the same namespace type to a set of resources and processes, but allowing those namespaces to refer to distinctly isolated environments.
+This provides the illusion that a process or a process group is the sole user of the system's hardware and software resources.
+Examples of such resources include process IDs, hostnames, user IDs, file names, network interfaces, and inter-process communication mechanisms.

-Since kernel version 5.6, there are 8 kinds of namespaces.
-Namespace functionality is the same across all kinds: each process is associated with a namespace and can only see or use the resources associated with that namespace, and descendant namespaces where applicable.
-This way, each process (or process group thereof) can have a unique view on the resources.
-Which resource is isolated depends on the kind of namespace that has been created for a given process group.
+As of Linux kernel version 5.6, there are exactly eight kinds of namespaces.
+Namespace functionality operates uniformly across all kinds: each process is associated with a namespace and can only see or use the resources associated with that specific namespace, including its descendant namespaces where applicable.
+This provides each process (or group of processes) with a unique, compartmentalized view of the system.

-Mount namespaces control mount points.
-Upon creation the mounts from the current mount namespace are copied to the new namespace, but mount points created afterwards do not propagate between namespaces (using shared subtrees, it is possible to propagate mount points between namespaces).
+Mount namespaces, the first namespace to be added to Linux, control mount points.
+They provide a process with an isolated view of the filesystem hierarchy.
+Upon creation, the mounts from the current mount namespace are initially copied to the new namespace.
+However, mount points created or unmounted afterwards do not propagate between namespaces by default.

 Hub AI